CPF32/Run-Track-App-Client/README.md

 My future goals for this project would be:
   - Mobile friendly (improve dynamic nature of the UI)
-  - add community run feature to frontpage
+  - Add community run feature to frontpage

 - - - -